instadeepai/Mava/README.md

 - 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms.
 - 🍬 **Environment Wrappers**: Example wrappers for mapping Jumanji environments to an environment that is compatible with Mava.
 At the moment, we support [Robotic Warehouse][jumanji_rware] and [Level-Based Foraging][jumanji_lbf] with plans to support more environments soon.
 We have also recently added support for the SMAX environment from [JaxMARL][jaxmarl].
 - 🎓 **Educational Material**: [Quickstart notebook][quickstart] to demonstrate how Mava can be used and to highlight the added value of JAX-based MARL.
-- 🧪 **Statistically robust evaluation**: Mava natively supports logging to json files which adhere to the standard suggested by [Gorsane et al. (2022)][toward_standard_eval] for easy downstream experiment plotting and aggregation using the tools found in the [MARL-eval][marl_eval] library.
+- 🧪 **Statistically robust evaluation**: Mava natively supports logging to json files which adhere to the standard suggested by [Gorsane et al. (2022)][toward_standard_eval].
+This enables easy downstream experiment plotting and aggregation using the tools found in the [MARL-eval][marl_eval] library.

 ## Performance and Speed 🚀